-Extinction is not something we should grow accustomed to.
-But it is a grave reality.
-We have now reached the sixth mass extinction of both plans and animals.
+Extinction is an alarming word.
+It is not something that we’re accustomed to.
+However, it is a reality that we should accept.
+We have now reached the sixth mass extinction of both plants and animals.

-Even if extinction is considered to be a natural phenomenon, the Earth is losing animals and plants 1,000 times faster than the anticipated number.
-This means that dozens of species are going extinct every day.
-It’s expected that there will only be 30 to 50% of species that will live by the mid-century.
-Thus, this will break the chain of food supply and creating huge repercussions to the ecosystem.
+Even if extinction is considered to be a natural phenomenon, this planet is losing animals and plants 1,000 times faster than the anticipated number.
+What does it mean?
+Numerous species goes extinct every single day.
+Sadly, only 30% to 50% of species are estimated to live by the mid-century.
+With this, it would pose a threat in food supply, thus creating a consequence to the ecosystem.

 RISING EXTINCTION TOLLS

-Scientists found out that animals under the Amphibian family are rapidly increasing in extinction.
-Currently, its 6,300 species are already in endangerment.
-You may not know this, but frogs, toads and salamanders that you grew up with are actually becoming extinct.
-They have lost their homes with human expansion towards their areas.
-Worse, the water and air have become polluted because of chemicals produced by machineries invented over time.
+Scientists discovered that animals under the Amphibian family are rapidly increasing in extinction.
+At the present, 6,300 species are already in endangerment.
+You may not realize it but the frogs, toads and salamanders that you grew up with are actually becoming extinct.
+If you hate frogs and toads, this may not alarm you, but you’ll eventually realize their importance to our nature.
+They lost their homes due to human expansion towards their areas.
+Worse, water and air pollution due to the chemicals produced by machineries invented over time left them with no choice, but to fled and die.
 These animals cannot also withstand harmful UV rays and above normal changes in climate.

 Birds also showed depletion wherein 31% or 251 out of its 800 species are already on conservation.
 The decrease in their population can affect how we track the changes in the biosphere of the planet.
-Fish, one of our major sources of energy and nutrients, is also now considered on the line of endangerment due to the high demand of water globally.
+Fish, one of our major sources of food for survival, is also now considered on the line of endangerment due to the high demand of water globally, and of course, water pollution.
 The high global demand for water and marine resources leave little to none food and habitat for these species.
-Shark and rays which used to scare us growing up are also reported to be extinct as they are illegally exported in some parts of the world.
+Sharks and rays, which we considered monsters of the sea also reported to be extinct as they are illegally exported in some parts of the world.

 IS IT TOO LATE?